zer0cache/matic-docs/docs/develop/remix.md

 id: remix
 title: Using Remix
 sidebar_label: Using Remix
-description: Build your next blockchain app on Matic.
+description: Build your next blockchain app on Polygon.
 keywords:
   - docs
   - matic